gohugoio/hugoDocs/content/en/content-management/multilingual.md

 ## Translate Your Content

-There are two sytems to manage your translations in Hugo: __filename__ and __placement__.
-Both systems will assign languages and link pages as translated version of the other.
+There are two ways to manage your content translation, both ensures each page is assigned a language and linked to its translations.

 ### Translation by filename